 Head Teaching Professionals

-Rita Gladstone will lead programming at the USTA National Campus’ Nemours Family Zone for young players, adult beginning players, and senior adult players.
+Rita Gladstone leads programming at the USTA National Campus’ Nemours Family Zone for young players, adult beginning players, and senior adult players.
 Gladstone is a nationally-recognized USTA trainer and a lead faculty coach of USTA early development camps.
 She is certified by both the Professional Tennis Registry (PTR) and United States Professional Tennis Association (USPTA).
 A former collegiate player and graduate of the University of South Carolina, Gladstone has most recently been the Director, Nike Tennis Camp at Rollins College, and Junior Program Director at Airport Park in Port Orange, FL.

-Tim Pleasant will provide program direction for play and programs for players ages of 11-18 with a focus on increasing participation as well as providing high performance training.
+Tim Pleasant provides program direction for play and programs for players ages of 11-18 with a focus on increasing participation as well as providing high performance training.
 Pleasant had served twenty years as a teaching professional and five years as a collegiate coach for both men and women at Bethune-Cookman University in Daytona Beach, Florida.
 A graduate of Eastern Kentucky University, he is certified by USPTA is a member of the American Tennis Association.
 Pleasant served head tennis professional at the Trails Racquet Club, Ormond Beach, Fla, and as Director, Junior Tennis Academy, Rock Hills Tennis Center, S.C.

-Ben Zaiser will focus on all areas of adult play and programming.
+Ben Zaiser leads all areas of adult play and programming.
 A graduate of the University of Maine, Ben has more than a decade of full-time teaching experience and administration at the Midlothian Atlantic Coast Athletic Club in Richmond, Va. where he has been the head tennis professional since 2013 and adult tennis coordinator from 2008 to 2013.
 Certified by the United States Professional Tennis Association (USPTA) and PTR, Zaiser is also an experienced tournament director.